 “Daniel?
 Ugh.
 That’s- that’s so common.”

-She placed her hands on her hips.
-“Were you born here?”
+She placed her hands on her hips, scanning him up and down, “Were you born here?”

-White eye brows shot up as she tapped her tiny foot.
+White eyebrows shot up her forehead while she tapped her tiny foot.

 “I was born at St. Mary’s Hospital three miles away.
 Why?
 Who are you?”